joelberkeley/spidr/README.md

 spidr is in early development.
 The core linear algebra API is largely complete, but we are missing automatic differentiation and gradient-based optimizers.

 To install, see [the instructions](INSTALL.md).
 We use [semantic versioning](https://semver.org/).
-See the source code for API documentation (`src/` excluding `src/Compiler/`), and the [tutorials](tutorials) for extended discussions of spidr's architecture.
+See the online [API reference](https://joelberkeley.github.io/spidr/), and the [tutorials](tutorials) for extended discussions of spidr's architecture.
 The tutorials are [literate files](https://idris2.readthedocs.io/en/latest/reference/literate.html) and can be executed like any other source file.

 ### Motivation